w4af/w4af/doc/sphinx/install.rst

 Make sure you have the following software ready before starting the installation:

  * Git client: ``sudo apt-get install git``
- * Python 2.7, which is installed by default in most systems
+ * Python 3.10, which is installed by default in most systems
- * Pip version 1.1: ``sudo apt-get install python-pip``
+ * Pip version 22.x: ``sudo apt-get install python3-pip``
+ * node-js
+ * Optional: If you want python3 to launch when typing python: ``sudo apt-get install python-is-python``

 Installation
 ------------